per-lennartsson/flashmessage/README.md

 Usage
 -----------------------
-See test.php for example code.
+See test.php under webroot for example code.